kran0/gearwheel/README.md

   - If you running script as part of CI/CD pipeline, make sure env variables are set right.

-* You can use gearwheels on desktop:
+* You can use Gearwheel on desktop:
   - use something like `./Jenkins_example-project` script as starter script;
 * You can use it on a build server:
   - use `./Jenkins_example-project`